 - Get HappyCow – the most essential vegan travel app

-- Learn how to ask for vegan food in the local language
+- Get past language barriers by learning how to ask for vegan food in the local language

 - Connect with vegans in the country

-- Stock up on snacks and energy bars to make vegan travel easier
+- Stock up on vegan snacks and energy bars incase of unforeseen circumstances

 - Stay with local hosts and inform them of your food choices